 - Exhibit other characteristics to be agreed

 KinCare provides in-home health and wellbeing services to older people and people with a disability.
-The Remember Me program, is a dementia-specific hospital discharge pilot project.
-The primary goal of the project is to facilitate the smooth transition of a person living with dementia from hospital to home.
-It also aims to reduce re-admissions to hospital, and to ensure all parties in the client’s support network are kept up-to-date through maintaining and improving communication.
+The Heading Home program, is a hospital discharge and preventable service.
+The primary goal of the service is to facilitate the smooth transition of a person from hospital to home or alternatively prevent people at risk of avoidable hospital admission.
+It aims to reduce preventable or re-admissions to hospital, and to ensure all parties in the client’s support network are kept up-to-date through maintaining and improving communication.
 KinCare’s services are person-centred, flexible and responsive to changing needs.

 Just Better Care (JBC)

 JBC is a provider of in-home support, enabling people to live independently, maintain their personal and social connections and enjoy a better quality of life.
-The Stay at Home program is a hospital discharge pilot project for people with dementia or suspected dementia who are being discharged from hospital and are at risk of re-admission.
+The Stay at Home program is a hospital discharge and preventable service for people who are being discharged from hospital and are at risk of avoidable hospital admission.
 The service will provide participants with assistance through case management to link into services, supporting them to live as independently as possible in their own homes.
-A key component of the service is to ensure the patient’s GP is kept well informed of their discharge plan.
+A key component of the service is to ensure the patient’s GP is kept well informed of their management plan.

 CLICK HERE for Stay at Home brochure